Hybrid Tracker with Pixel and Instance for Video Panoptic Segmentation: Experiment

-\textbf{Analysis on Mutual Check and Temporal Consistency Constraints.} We also conducted additional experiments on the mutual check and temporal consistency constraints.
-We found that all of our methods (including the instance tracker, pixel tracker and hybrid tracker) with mutual track and temporal consistency constraints achieve \ywc{different} VPQ improvements on the VIPER dataset.
-Please refer to the supp. materials for the detailed evaluation.
-The reasons are generally that the mutual check shows better performance than the counterparts by removing incorrect matches, while the temporal consistency constraint helps correlate and correct ambiguous matches.
-The qualitative results on Cityscapes-VPS dataset are illustrated in Fig.~\ref{fig:comparison ablation study hybridtracker temporal constraints}, while VIPER results are in the supp. materials.
+We also conducted additional experiments on the mutual check and temporal consistency constraints with ablation consideration.
+All of our methods (including Instance Tracker, Pixel Tracker, and HybridTracker) with mutual check and temporal consistency constraints achieve different levels of improvement of VPQs, illustrated in Tab.~\ref{tab:cityvps_vpq appendix cityscapes val fusetrack} and ~\ref{tab:viper_vpq appendix temporal viper}.
+Fig.~\ref{fig:ablation study of Different Trackers viper} and ~\ref{fig:Hybrid Track w/o vs w/ Temporal Consistency Constraint on cityscapes} demonstrate the improvements of the temporal consistency constraint.
+In addition, we combine better panoptic segmentation results from VPSNet-FuseTrack~\cite{kim2020vps} with our Pixel Tracker on the Cityscpaes-VPS validation dataset to achieve better VPQ scores.
+Our HybridTracker with temporal consistency constraint achieves the best performance on Cityscapes-VPS and VIPER validation datasets, shown in Tab.~\ref{tab:cityvps_vpq appendix cityscapes val fusetrack} and ~\ref{tab:viper_vpq appendix temporal viper}.